 Viking Husqvarna Sewing Machine Repair in Boulder

 Sewing the masterpiece you have in mind perfectly to the last detail will bring you pride and joy that words can not describe.
 It’s a feeling reserved to those who really enjoy and appreciate the art of sewing.
-However, a broken or worn-out sewing machine will prevent you from realizing the designs you’ve already planned.
+Vacuums R Us & Sewing too in Boulder can help you prevent a broken or worn-out sewing machine by offering regular service and maintenance.

 Handing your machine over to a trained professional will be your best bet to get all your problems effectively and swiftly sorted.
 We at Vacuums R Us & Sewing Too–Boulder Store have serviced and repaired countless sewing units for over 18 years.
 If you are indeed looking for sewing machine repair in Boulder, our team of certified specialists are more than happy to offer you their services.

 - Average turn around within 14 days.

 Our sewing machine service center at Boulder also offers a rigid 90-Day warranty for all services carried out.
 But truth be told, our customers rarely use it because we strive to get every issue fixed right on the first go.

 * Parts extra.
 Restrictions apply. $119.99 for computerized machines.

 Choose a method to receive this coupon and more!

 By clicking “Sign up” you agree to allow us to send this coupon via the email or phone number you provide followed by a maximum of three text messages/month and/or 15 emails/year with related coupons, offers, and sales.
 Unsubscribe at any time by texting STOP or clicking unsubscribe.
 Message and data rates may apply.
 We do not share our customer’s information with any other companies.

 SEWING MACHINE SERVICE INCLUDES: